Is Montego Bay safe for first-time travelers?

 - If you’re visiting between June and November, remember that this is the height of hurricane season which means you’ll need to take the necessary precautions.

-- Many tourists like to compare Montego vs Negril to reduce the probability of petty crime.
+- Some of the tourists I met along my travels spent time comparing Montego Bay vs Negril to try to reduce the probability of petty crime.

 Solo Travel in Jamaica